Managing a Job's Tasks

 Enable Sequence

-By default this is enabled, ‘Enabled’ sequenced tasks will be run as part of the job.
+Sequenced tasks that are ‘Enabled’ will be run as part of the job.
 When unchecked, the sequenced task will be skipped for future job executions until it is enabled again.

-If you click on the toggle again, it will disable the task and it will not be included in the sequence when the task is run.
+Tasks are enabled by default.
+If you click on the toggle, it will enable/disable the task and change whether it will be included in the sequence when the task is run.

 Enable a sequence via this toggle